Click on thumbnail for a larger view

 – Joint Bethesda Bikeways meeting with Montgomery County DOT

-– Present top three alternative designs
+– Present the top three alternative designs

 – Public feedback encouraged